Siege of Arcot: Background

-In the early part of 18th century, the Mughal Empire of India was in its last throes.
+In the early part of the 18th century, the Mughal Empire of India was in its last throes and rule reduced only to Old Delhi.
 The princely states of India, a few hundred in number, became more and more autonomous and independent with the reduced oversight of the vast Mughal empire.
-The British and French East India companies, which were present in Mughal India due to the hospitality of the Mughal emperors, were doing vibrant trade across the oceans between Mughal India and Europe.
+The British and French East India companies, present in Mughal India due to the hospitality of the Mughal emperors, were doing vibrant trade across the oceans between Mughal India and Europe.

 The British East India Company represented British trading interests with factories, ports at Calcutta, Madras and Bombay on the three coasts of India.
 The French East India Company operated out of Pondicherry, just down the coast from Madras.
 Both European powers entered into agreements with local Nawabs and princely states, primarily for trade contacts but also hoping to gain influence over the territories that provided trade goods and tax revenue.
 As England and France were rivals in Europe, they carried on their rivalry to the new Eastern trade frontier by way of extending their support to rival Nawabs in India.
-The Indian princes were ambivalent toward the Europeans and as much as they appreciated the income from trade, they primarily desired the military might the Europeans could supply to tip the local balance of power in their favour.
+The Indian princes were ambivalent toward the Europeans.
+As much as they appreciated the income from trade, they primarily desired the military might the Europeans could supply to tip the local balance of power in their favour.

-In the Deccan proper, the Asaf Jah I (also known as Nizam-ul-Mulk) had founded a hereditary dynasty, with Hyderabad for its capital, which claimed to exercise authority over the entire South.
+In the Deccan proper, the Asaf Jah I (also known as Nizam-ul-Mulk) had founded a hereditary dynasty with Hyderabad as its capital, which claimed to exercise authority over the entire South.
 The Carnatic – that is, the lowland tract between the central plateau and the Bay of Bengal – was ruled by the Nizam's deputy, the Nawab of Arcot.
-Farther to the south, a Hindu king reigned at Trichinopoly; and another Hindu kingdom had its seat at Tanjore.
+Farther to the south, a Hindu king reigned at Tiruchirappalli; and another Hindu kingdom had its seat at Tanjore.
 Inland, Mysore was rapidly developing into a third Hindu state; while everywhere lived chieftains, called palegars or naiks, in semi-independent lordship of citadels or hill-forts, representing the fief-holders of the ancient Hindu Vijayanagara Empire and many of them having maintained a practical independence since its fall in 1565.

 When the Nizam of the Deccan, Asaf Jah I died in 1748, the British and French supported rival claimants to the throne and the French candidate ultimately won out.
 In another disputed succession of the Carnatic which was ruled by the Nizam's deputy, the Nawab of Arcot.
 The French supported Chanda Sahib in his intrigues and military campaigns to become Nawab of Arcot.
 The net result of the above two important events was the British factory and port situated at Madras was surrounded by hostile territory.